Daniel-Berresheim/Ghostgame/README.md

 - the direction from which the sound comes should be relative to the ghost instead of the middle of the screen

 others:
-- doors and hatchs; three variants of both: 1) possessable, unsolid, the player is able to open them
-											2) unpossessable, unsolid, emitting signals via switches, etc. are required to open them
+- doors and hatchs; two variants of both: 1) unpossessable, unsolid, emitting signals via switches, etc. are required to open them
-											3) unpossessable, solid, only having the required progress points or a key will grant you access
+											2) unpossessable, solid, only having the required progress points or a key will grant you access
 - levers, buttons and pressure_plates, which can emit signals to objects like connected doors
 - marking system, which switch is connected to which door, etc.
 - humans can collect pumpkins, if every human got a pumpkin, the map is cleared and will be brighter